 A falling film evaporator refers to a concentration and evaporation device used in industries.
-As the high efficient evaporation equipment, falling film evaporators are more and more well-received.
+As the highly efficient evaporation equipment, falling film evaporators are more and more well-received.
 It’s widely used in a great number of fields, such as the pharmaceutical, food, chemical, light fields and other fields for the evaporation and concentration of water and organic solvents.
 And falling film evaporators are especially suitable for the evaporation and concentration of thermal sensitive materials.
 It can operate continuously under the conditions of vacuum and low temperature, featuring the high evaporation efficiency, energy conservation and low operating cost.
 As well, materials can be ensured not to change easily during the evaporation.
 In the following parts, the main applicable fields of falling film evaporators will be introduced in detail.

 Applications of a Falling Film Evaporator